Röda Lacket

-Röda Lacket is a popular brand of Swedish snus (moist snuff) is a pasteurized smokeless tobacco product.
+Röda Lacket is a popular brand of Swedish snus (moist snuff), a pasteurized smokeless tobacco product.
 It is made from a recipe invented in the 18th century.
 Registered in 1850, it's one of the oldest snus brands in existence.

 Origins

 Petter Swartz (1726–1789) grew up in the Bergslagen mining region up north.
 When arriving at the town of Norrköping, he first introduced the Italian double-entry bookkeeping, then he started his own snus factory in 1753.

 Together with his brother, Olof Swartz, they transformed the small business by implementing an efficient manufacturing process.
 Among other things, they constructed a horse-propelled grinder with a giant cog-wheel.
 Later they would use water for powering their factory complex.
 When production was at its peak, the Norrköping tobacco fields covered an area of almost 395000 square meters.
 Harvested tobacco was air cured in three large wooden barns.

 Seven different recipes were the backbone of the Swartz empire.
 The most famous and also most successful was Röda Lacket (The Red Seal) which was soon sold in Stockholm and later all over the country.